Token Sample Complexity of Attention: Proofs

 Let $\alpha := 2\,\|V\|_{2}\, \|\Sigma^{1/2}\|_2\, \bigl\|\Sigma^{1/2}A\bigr\|_{2}$, and let us show that

 from which $\mathcal{J}=\mathcal{O}(n^{-1/2})$ follows.

-Using the at-most-linear growth of $\Gamma_\mu $ of Lemma \ref{lem:growth_gamma_sub}, we get,
+Using the at-most-linear growth of $\Gamma_\nu $ of Lemma \ref{lem:growth_gamma_sub}, we get,

-\step{3}{Analysis of the first term $\mathcal{I}$} To bound the first term $\mathcal{I}$, the key insight is to split the analysis based on whether $|x_i|$ exceeds a threshold $R$ or not, threshold which we will optimize later.
+\step{3}{Analysis of the first term $\mathcal{I}$.} To bound the first term $\mathcal{I}$, the key insight is to split the analysis based on whether $\|Bx_i\|_2$ exceeds a threshold $R$ or not, where $B$ is any matrix satisfying the hypothesis of \cref{thm:uniform_cv_B}.
+The threshold on $R$ will then be optimized later.
 We have

 where